The Masked Singer: Contestants unmasked so far

 Duck

-The sixth show was a double elimination with Duck revealed as singer, songwriter Skin lead singer of rock band Skunk Anansie.
+The sixth show was a double elimination with Duck revealed as singer and songwriter Skin lead singer of rock band Skunk Anansie.

 Skin said after her exit: "It was really fun jumping into a completely different character and using it to portray a sillier side of myself that the public rarely get to see, but it was quite difficult to sing in so that held me back a little!"